Luden02/open-opl-toolbox/README.md

 ## 💻 Installation

 Grab the latest release from the Releases page.
-[Releases](https://github.com/StefanAdrianNita/open-opl-toolbox/releases) page.
+[Releases](https://github.com/StefanAdrianNita/OrbitOPL-Toolbox/releases) page.

 ### 🐧 Linux

 1. Download the **Linux `.zip`** file.
 2. Extract it.
-3. Run the `open-opl-toolbox` file.
+3. Run the `OrbitOPL-Toolbox` file.

 ---